-- Buildings or portions of buildings undergoing additions, alterations, repairs, or change of occupancy in accordance with the International Building Code, where waste is controlled and removed as required by Section 304. - 2.
+- Buildings or portions of buildings undergoing additions, alterations, repairs or change of occupancy in accordance with the International Building Code, where waste is controlled and removed as required by Section 304. - 2.
 Seasonally occupied buildings. - 311.4 Removal of hazardous materials.
 Persons owning or having charge or control of a vacant building containing hazardous materials regulated by Chapter 27 shall comply with the facility closure requirements of Section 2701.6. - 311.5 Placards.
-Any building or structure determined to be unsafe pursuant to Section 110 of this code shall be marked as required by Sections 311.5.1 through 311.5.5. - 311.5.1 Placard location.
+Any vacant or abandoned buildings or structures determined to be unsafe pursuant to Section 110 of this code relating to structural or interior hazards shall be marked as required by Sections 311.5.1 through 311.5.5. - 311.5.1 Placard location.
 Placards shall be applied on the front of the structure and be visible from the street.
 Additional placards shall be applied to the side of each entrance to the structure and on penthouses. - 311.5.2 Placard size and color.
-Placards shall be 24 inches by 24 inches (610 mm by 610 mm) in size with a red background, white reflective stripes and a white reflective border.
-The stripes and border shall have a 2-inch (51 mm) stroke. - 311.5.3 Placard date.
+Placards shall be 24 inches by 24 inches (610 mm by 610 mm) minimum in size with a red background, white reflective stripes and a white reflective border.
+The stripes and border shall have a 2-inch (51 mm) minimum stroke. - 311.5.3 Placard date.
 Placards shall bear the date of their application to the building and the date of the most recent inspection. - 311.5.4 Placard symbols.
 The design of the placards shall use the following symbols: - 1.
 This symbol shall mean that the structure had normal structural conditions at the time of marking. - 2.
-This symbol shall mean that structural or interior hazards exist and interior fire-fighting or rescue operations should be conducted with extreme caution.

-- 3. This symbol shall mean that structural or interior hazards exist to a degree that consideration should be given to limit fire fighting to exterior operations only, with entry only occurring for known life hazards. - 311.5.5 Informational use.
-The use of these symbols shall be informational only and shall not in any way limit the discretion of the on-scene incident commander.
+This symbol shall mean that structural or interior hazards exist and interior fire-fighting or rescue operations should be conducted with extreme caution. - 3.
+This symbol shall mean that structural or interior hazards exist to a degree that consideration should be given to limit fire fighting to exterior operations only, with entry only occurring for known life hazards.